 “We had such an amazing time on the boat with Captain Paul and Zach.
 They were very knowledgeable and you could tell how much they loved their jobs.
 A pod of Orca Whales came right next to the boat!
 That was certainly a highlight of our Alaska cruise.
 We also saw several humpbacks, a brown bear on the coast, and seals.
 Such a fun trip!!
 We would all highly recommend an excursion with Hoonah Travel Adventures.”

-Our tour begins when we pick you up just outside the gates of Icy Strait Point, a privately owned property of the Huna Totem Corporation located in Hoonah, Alaska.
+Our tour begins when we pick you up at the Icy Strait Point Excursions Hub.
 We will drive along Shaman Point to the Hoonah City Commercial Dock where our charter boat will be waiting for us.
-Along the way you may spot some of our local wildlife including Alaskan Brown Bears, bald eagles, blacktail deer, and more.
+Along the way you may spot some of our local wildlife including, bald eagles, blacktail deer, and more.
 Hoonah is home to the largest concentration of Alaskan Brown Bears in the world.